zesterer/thoth/README.md

 ## About Thoth

 Thoth is a hobby OS I decided to begin work on as a break from other projects.
-The kernel is written in a mixture of C++ and AT&T assembly.
+The kernel is written in a mixture of C and AT&T assembly.

 Included with the operating system is a compatible C standard library (hopefully future releases will see this library mature into a user-space library too).